ibm-cloud-docs/framework-financial-services-controls/controls-output/pl/pl-4.md

 {{site.data.keyword.attribute-definition-list}}

 # PL-4 - Rules of Behavior
 {: #pl-4}

 ## Control requirements
 {: #control-requirements}

-The organization:

-PL-4 (a)
+### PL-4 (a)

-    : Establishes and makes readily available to individuals requiring access to the information system, the rules that describe their responsibilities and expected behavior with regard to information and information system usage;
+Establish and provide to individuals requiring access to the system, the rules that describe their responsibilities and expected behavior for information and system usage, security, and privacy.

-PL-4 (b)
+### PL-4 (b)

-    : Receives a signed acknowledgment from such individuals, indicating that they have read, understand, and agree to abide by the rules of behavior, before authorizing access to information and the information system;
+Receive a documented acknowledgment from such individuals, indicating that they have read, understand, and agree to abide by the rules of behavior, before authorizing access to information and the system.

-PL-4 (c)
+### PL-4 (c)

-    : Reviews and updates the rules of behavior _[IBM Assignment: at least every annually]_; and
+Review and update the rules of behavior _[IBM Assignment: at least annually]_.

-PL-4 (d)
+### PL-4 (d)

-    : Requires individuals who have signed a previous version of the rules of behavior to read and re-sign when the rules of behavior are revised/updated.
+Require individuals who have acknowledged a previous version of the rules of behavior to read and re-acknowledge _[Selection (one or more): _[IBM Assignment: at least annually and when the rules are revised or changed]_; when the rules are revised or updated]_.

 ## Additional IBM Cloud for Financial Services specifications
 {: #additional-ibm-cloud-for-financial-services-specifications}